Hotline Bling

-"Hotline Bling" is a song recorded by Canadian rapper Drake, which serves as the lead single from his fourth studio album Views (2016).
+"Hotline Bling" is a song recorded by Canadian rapper Drake, which served as the lead single from his fourth studio album Views (2016).
 The song is credited as a bonus track on the album.
-It was made available for digital download on July 31, 2015, through Cash Money, Young Money and Republic.
+It was made available for digital download on July 31, 2015, through Cash Money, Young Money, and Republic.

-Music critics were complimentary about the presentation of Drake's emotional side, as well as its production, but criticized its lyrics.
+Music critics were complimentary about the presentation of Drake's emotional side, as well as its production.
 A music video directed by Director X was released two months later; it subsequently gained popularity on YouTube and spawned several parodies.
 The song was included on several year-end critics' polls.

-"Hotline Bling" reached number two on the US Billboard Hot 100.
-It also reached number three in Drake's native Canada and the United Kingdom.
+"Hotline Bling" reached number 2 on the US Billboard Hot 100.
+It also reached number 3 in Drake's native Canada and the United Kingdom.
 The song won the award for Favorite Rap/Hip-Hop Song at the 2016 American Music Awards.
 It also received two wins at the 2017 Grammy Awards for Best Rap Song and Best Rap/Sung Performance.

 Composition

 "Hotline Bling" is a pop and R&B song written by Drake and Nineteen85, the latter of whom also produced the song.
 The song was composed in D minor with a tempo of 135 beats per minute in common time with a chord progression of Bbmaj7 – Am7.
 The song was directly inspired by DRAM's "Cha Cha" and was originally seen to be a remix, with the song premiering on Beats 1 OVO Sound Radio as "Hotline Bling (Cha Cha Remix)".
-The song's instrumental heavily samples R&B singer Timmy Thomas's 1972 song "Why Can't We Live Together".
+"Hotline Bling"'s instrumental is based on a sample of R&B singer Timmy Thomas's 1972 song "Why Can't We Live Together".